 You can choose to serve this cookie by cutting it into slices, or you can pile it with ice cream, hand out spoons and dig right into the skillet.

 What’s on your fall baking list?
 I am ready for all things pumpkin.
 My Pumpkin French Toast Casserole and Healthy Pumpkin Bread are next on my list.
-I can hardly wait!
-I’ll just pretend like it’s not still 105° degrees outside… my kitchen smells like fall, and my taste buds are ready for fall, so I’m doing it!
+Oh and maybe this Pumpkin Bundt Cake too!
+I can hardly wait.

 Pumpkin Snickerdoodle Skillet Cookie